|This is an unofficial version.

 THEREFORE HER MAJESTY, by and with the advice and consent of the Legislative Assembly of Manitoba, enacts as follows:

-(a) to own and operate a hospital as defined in The Hospitals Act with certain facilities or institutions as defined in The Mental Health Act, rehabilitation centres, infirmaries, clinics, dispensaries and the like;
+(a) to own and operate a hospital as defined in The Health System Governance and Accountability Act with certain facilities or institutions as defined in The Mental Health Act, rehabilitation centres, infirmaries, clinics, dispensaries and the like;

 (b) to hold courses of instruction for the training of nursing and other personnel required for the purposes of the corporation;